kristoff-it/zine/zine/README.md

 ```

 For example, in this case "foo", "bar" and "baz" are a list of elements that
-will appear verbatim in the final output, while "title" and "body" won't even
+will appear verbatim in the final output, while "title" and "main" won't even
 be siblings in the final output.

 To find your bearings more easily, keep in mind that what you're seeing is *not*